-A self-sustaining fund; more appropriately track; any money not spent on books, stays in books; Learning Resources/Textbook fund provides efficient and effective fiscal planning consistent with the Learning Resources/Textbook adoption cycle.
+As a self-sustaining fund, Learning Resources/Textbook fund provides efficient and effective fiscal planning consistent with the Learning Resources/Textbook adoption cycle.
 A comprehensive adoption cycle has been planned through the year 2013-14 based on the state's SOL Curriculum revision cycle and previous Learning Resources/Textbook adoption cycles.
 During a year in which an adoption is light, remaining monies move forward to the next fiscal year to accommodate a more demanding adoption year.